 The exhibits are in large part on loan from the South Tyrolean Counts of Enzenberg.
 The museum is located near the parish church of Cadipietra.

-Closed on Mondays (except on bank holidays)
+Mondays closed (except on public holidays)